sthan3990/mind-mate/README.md

 </p>

-## To Run Locally
+## :computer: To Run Locally

+> Note: Node V16 or greater is required to run the project.

+- Run `npm i` to install dependencies

-First, run the development server:
+- Run the development server:

 ```bash
 npm run dev